afeld/python-public-policy/syllabus.md

 A student may work with other students.
 However, solutions should not be identical to / copied-and-pasted from one another, and each student should submit their assignment separately.
 In addition, students need to indicate who they worked with with each submission.

 All submissions must be made using a Google Colab Notebook file following [these instructions](https://github.com/afeld/python-public-policy#turning-in-assignments).
-All submissions should follow the style guide that will be provided during the first class.

 Attendance is mandatory but most importantly, important.
 Learning programming requires commitment from the part of the student and the skills are built out of practice.